nsmith513/ExpenseReimbursementSystem/README.md

 }
 ```
 * Update src/main/resources/daoConfig.json with the location of your JSON file
-* Compile project with Maven and deploy to Tomcat
+* Compile project with Maven and deploy to Tomcat on port 9047

 ## Usage